-Pharmacists with supervisory responsibility also require effective management and leadership skills.
+If you have supervisory responsibility, you will also require effective management and leadership skills.

-The majority of hospital pharmacists work for hospitals in the National Health Service (NHS).
+The majority of hospital pharmacists work for hospitals in the NHS.

 NHS trusts may also employ locum pharmacists to work in their hospital pharmacy departments.
-These pharmacists may work for an agency but some work for an individual hospital or NHS trust on a casual basis.
+In these instances, you may work for an agency but you could also work for an individual hospital or NHS trust on a casual basis.